rasta-team/OnyxPlayOTT-VODLIVETV/README.md

-# 404 ERROR NOT WORKING
+# 404 ERROR UNDER MAINTENANCE UNTIL FURTHER NOTICE WILL BE GIVEN.

 ***OnyxPlayOTT will be maintenance at anytime until further notice.***